Brian-1150/GoldBadgeConsoleApplicationChallenge/README.md

 it kept the UI.
 I also created and used more Helper Methods than I had previously.
 This drastically reduced the need for redundant code.
 Another first for me was using a dictionary.
 I wanted to try it out to see how convenient the key value feature would be.
 This might not have been the most ideal program to implement it but it gave me some good experience working with it.
 The dicitonary used was in the form <string, object>.
 I used string so I would not have to do so many Int.TryParse, but I had wanted it to be a numerical key system and since the user is inputting numbers, I ended up having to parse a bunch of ReadLines.
-I am realizeing that maybe there is no way around lots of parsing.
+I am realizing that maybe there is no way around lots of parsing.
 To do over again, I might use  <int, object > style for the dictionary.
-I especially like the method for adjusting the keys after an item is delete, so the user still sees a numerical list starting at 1, with no gaps(lines 160-165).
+I especially like the method for adjusting the keys after an item is deleted, so the user still sees a numerical list starting at 1, with no gaps(lines 160-165).
 The program is clean and fully functional and accounts for all invalid user input.

                                       *****Challenge 2******